codeprimate/personfromvid/docs/dev/architecture.md

     - **Full Frames**: Saved for categories where the full context is important (e.g., `standing`).
     - **Pose Crops**: If enabled, crops focusing on the person's body are generated.
     - **Face Crops**: If enabled, tight crops of the face are generated for head angle categories.
-3. **Image Encoding**: All output images are saved as high-quality JPEGs (or other configured formats) in the final output directory.
+3. **Image Encoding**: All output images are saved as high-quality JPGs (or other configured formats) in the final output directory.
 4. **State Update**: A list of all generated output file paths is added to the pipeline's processing statistics.

 ### State Persistence and Cleanup